 Small business owners who haven’t considered a thorough cybersecurity plan may soon find themselves without a business to protect.
-During the course of the global coronavirus pandemic, hackers have become more active and empowered than ever.
-And small businesses have historically had a difficult time recovering from a major security breach.
+Hackers became more active and empowered during the global coronavirus pandemic than ever.
+And small businesses have historically had difficulty recovering from a significant security breach.

-Through several catastrophic breaches, cybercriminals have gained access to more small businesses than ever before.
-It’s no longer a legitimate option to simply react to such attacks.
-Small business owners need to be proactive with their cybersecurity if they want to survive and thrive.
+Cybercriminals have gained access to more small businesses through several catastrophic breaches than ever.
+It’s no longer a legitimate option to react to such attacks simply.
+Business owners must be proactive with their cybersecurity to survive and thrive.

 Security Breaches Can Be Devastating to Small Businesses

-According to CNBC, hackers targeted small businesses 43% of the time, which might be due to the fact that only 14% were prepared to defend themselves.
+According to CNBC, hackers targeted small businesses 43% of the time, which might be because only 14% were prepared to defend themselves.

 Different reports have rendered different estimates on the cost of these infiltrations, but none are cheap.